 Yes, there is free parking available at the Zion Canyon Visitor Center.
 Expect to arrive before 8 a.m. if you hope to make use of Zion’s free parking.
 Later in the morning, the parking lot will be filled.

 With so much to see and do, it’s easy to have a great time at Zion National Park.
-For the best experience possible, be sure you’re coming prepared with plenty of water, the right gear, and try to avoid peak times.
+For the best experience possible, be sure you’re coming prepared with plenty of water and the right gear, and try to avoid peak times.
 If the crowds get a little overwhelming or the weather won’t quite cooperate, try to be flexible in your plans.
 Zion National Park is a surprisingly large park with plenty for visitors to discover.